robcarver17/pysystemtrade/docs/userguide.md

 buffer_size: 0.10
 ```

 Note that buffering can work on both rounded and unrounded positions.
-In the case of rounded positions we round the lower limit of the buffer down, and the upper limit up, and also round the optimal position.
-So a buffer will always be at least one instrument block wide.
+In the case of rounded positions we round the lower limit of the buffer, and the upper limit.

 These python methods allow you to see buffering in action.